Zeekersky/Target_Strike_Game/README.md

 ## Reward Tracking

 - **Score Logging**: Both players’ scores are logged in the console, showing total rewards after each episode for easy comparison.
+Also both are showing in corner of Game Screen.

 ## Debugging Tips